zheylmun/site/content/posts/cave_diving_survey.md

 ### Underwater Survey

-There are 2 popular kinds of survey in cave diving today.
+There are two popular kinds of survey in cave diving today.
 The first is traditional measurement with a compass, measuring device, and depth gauge.
 The second is semi-automated using a handheld measuring device called the [MNemo](https://www.arianesline.com/mnemo/).